raed-almasri/PRODIGY_SD_03/README.md

-# Implement a Simple Contact Management System
+# Simple Contact Management System

 ## About